 Before marriage, the couple must agree upon the language in a marriage contract.
 There is a sum of money to be paid to his wife to ensure that she is financially protected if the marriage ends in divorce or death.
 When confronted with this part of a marriage contract, American family court judges will approach them from the perspective of English common law rather than Islamic law.

-For example, if this portion of an Islamic marriage contract is considered akin to a prenuptial agreement, you as the wife would receive only what is promised to you in the marriage contract.
+For example, if this portion of an Islamic marriage contract is considered akin to a prenuptial agreement, you, as the wife, would receive only what is promised to you in the marriage contract.
 This would void your ability to collect property based on the community property laws of Texas.
-This can put you in a wrong position when dividing property upon divorce.
+This can put you in the wrong position when dividing property upon divorce.

 We hear in the media reports of Shari'ah law and the potential effects on our legal system.
 Usually, concerns over its implementation in the United States are overblown and not based in reality, though it should be noted that our systems of law are quite different.

 Suppose you have entered into a marriage contract.
 In that case, you know all too well the difficulties associated with living under American secular law and having a marriage contract originating in Shari'ah law.
 Our courts in the United States essentially do not know how to interpret a Muslim legal contract for marriage and know even less of their relevance to Islam.

 The purpose of a marriage contract in the Muslim world is to allow men and women to live together as a successful and happy married couples.
 Upon divorce, the terms of the marriage contract would apply.
 Once in the United States and subject to our judicial system and its laws concerning marriage and divorce, it is essential for women, especially that judges understand the importance of the marriage contract and its ability to impact the future finances of the future a divorced woman.

 Prenuptial agreements vs. Islamic marriage contracts